Interstate 35 in Texas: Central Texas

 The right-of-way for the future I-35 in Austin began being purchased in 1946, running along the so-called "inter-regional highway" (named for the precursor to the current Interstate Highway System).
 The formal opening of I-35 in Austin took place in 1962.
 The alignment was chosen to line up with US 81 and with East Avenue, which formed the eastern boundary of downtown Austin and separated it from East Austin.
 US 81 has since been truncated and does not extend to Austin, and East Avenue today forms part of the frontage road for I-35 through downtown Austin.

 In 1963, while constructing an overpass in between Round Rock and Georgetown, Inner Space Cavern was discovered after a space was found more than once at 33 ft below grade.
 A 3 ft hole was drilled into the space and an engineer was lowered into the hole for exploration.
 Later, the Texas Speleological Association mapped the cavity, and the Texas highway department sealed the hole and completed the Interstate.

 In 1975, a 2 mi set of elevated express lanes were added to I-35 between 15th Street and Airport Boulevard.
 The reason double-decking was used is because the highway is bounded in the area by the University of Texas campus on the west and by the Mount Calvary Cemetery on the east, restricting the available right-of-way.
 The lower deck kept its original configuration, which featured short on- and offramps with limited visibility.
 In 2000, some offramps on the lower deck were removed in response to the already dangerous conditions becoming more so as traffic levels on the road increased.
 I-35, in general, and the double-decked section, in particular, have been viewed as a social dividing line between the central Austin and UT communities and the more economically depressed East Austin neighborhoods.

 I-35, at one time, had one of the few at-grade railroad crossings in the Interstate Highway System, near Airport Boulevard in Austin.
 The crossing was bridged across during the 1970s.

 Throughout 2018 to 2021, construction commenced to add three additional flyovers at the intersection of US 183 and I-35.
 When construction on the southbound I-35 to northbound US 183 flyover was completed, the preexisting northbound I-35 to northbound US 183 flyover was demolished on May 8, 2021, in favor of a replacement flyover completed on September 10, 2021, due to concerns over the latter flyover's incline being too steep for larger vehicles to navigate without delaying other traffic.

-The interchange at SH 45 was partially affected by the March 21, 2022 tornado outbreak when a large light pole was ripped off its foundation, the debris resting on the side of a flyover, as seen from photos captured by KXAN-TV.
+The northern interchange at SH 45 was partially affected by a tornado on March 21, 2022, when a large light pole was ripped off its foundation, the debris resting on the side of a flyover, as seen from photos captured by KXAN-TV.